Limit theorems for invariant distributions: Abstract

 \section{Abstract}

-We consider random processes whose distribution satisfies a symmetry property.
-Examples of such properties include exchangeability, stationarity, and various others.
-We show that, under a suitable mixing condition, estimates computed as ergodic averages of such processes satisfy a central limit theorem, a Berry-Esseen bound, and a concentration inequality.
-These are generalized further to triangular arrays, to a class of generalized U-statistics, and to a form of random censoring.
-As applications, we obtain new results on exchangeability, and on estimation in random fields and certain network models; extend results on graphon models to stochastic block models with a growing number of classes; give a simpler proof of a recent central limit theorem for marked point processes; and establish asymptotic normality of the empirical entropy of a large class of processes.
-In certain special cases, we recover well-known properties, which can hence be interpreted as a direct consequence of symmetry.
+A distributional symmetry is invariance of a distribution under a group of transformations.
+Exchangeability and stationarity are examples.
+We explain that a result of ergodic theory provides a law of large numbers: If the group satisfies suitable conditions, expectations can be estimated by averaging over subsets of transformations, and these estimators are strongly consistent.
+We show that, if a mixing condition holds, the averages also satisfy a central limit theorem, a Berry-Esseen bound, and concentration.
+These are extended further to apply to triangular arrays, to randomly subsampled averages, and to a generalization of U-statistics.
+As applications, we obtain new results on exchangeability, random fields, network models, and a class of marked point processes.
+We also establish asymptotic normality of the empirical entropy for a large class of processes.
+Some known results are recovered as special cases, and can hence be interpreted as an outcome of symmetry.
 The proofs adapt Stein's method.